Friday, January 27, 2017

 Produced by Roger and Julie Corman and directed by G.J.
 Echternkamp, DEATH RACE 2050 brings in Oculus Rift-stlyle headset and projection technology to the TV-viewers at home and a grim and very plausible future in which 95% of the population are unemployed but don't care because their headset goggle things make their surroundings BLACK MIRROR bright (an artificiality that perfectly fits the film's copious use of green screen) Everyone lives in a state of besotted numbness, seeing their ugly elderly roommates as gorgeous models, waking up only to clamor for blood at the big race.
 Malcolm McDowell is the fey president, a cross between Donald Trump (hair jokes), and a straight Elton John (he's dressed all super-glam but sits at his office flanked by broads feeding him grapes ala Malcolm's two biggest hits: CALIGULA and CLOCKWORK ORANGE ).

-Acidemic Top Honors in the great over-acting school of classic drive-in fare first must go to foam-at-the-mouth Burt Grinstead, channeling the spirit of Dick Rude in REPO MAN, as a closeted 'perfect male' and Anessa Ramsey as the fundamentalist Christian maniac Tammy ("All hail Saint Elvis Presley!"), a true force of crazy nature who'd be right at home in FASTER PUSSSYCAT, KILL KILL.
+Acidemic Top Honors in the great over-acting school of classic drive-in fare first must go to foam-at-the-mouth Burt Grinstead--channeling the spirit of Dick Rude in REPO MAN--as a closeted 'perfect male.'
+Anessa Ramsey is second as a tidal wave of fundamentalist Christian mania, named Tammy ("All hail Saint Elvis Presley!"); a true force of crazy nature, shed be right at home in FASTER PUSSSYCAT, KILL KILL.
 Next car over is Folake Olowofoyeku as an African American woman driver who pedals her vaporwave single (Drive!
 Drive!
 Kill!
-Kill!") while racing across redneck stretches of this post-Trump wasteland of a nation by day, and by night quietly confessing her dad is a black history chair at Columbia at night.
-Another car is driven by an AI computer (who promptly has an identity crisis) with the navigator a Ballard-CRASH style hedonist (Shanna Olsen); there's also sweet Marci Miller as Frankenstein's right hand woman (and requisite rebel assassin); and an all-in Yancy Butler as the leader of "the Resistance."
+Kill!") while racing across redneck stretches of this post-Trump wasteland of a nation by day, and by night, quietly confessing her dad is a black history chair at Columbia.
+Shhhh.
+Another car is driven by an AI computer (who promptly has an identity crisis) with the navigator a Ballard-CRASH style auto-erotic hedonist (Shanna Olsen); there's also sweet Marci Miller as Frankenstein's right hand woman (and requisite rebel assassin); and an all-in Yancy Butler as the leader of "the Resistance."
 Frankenstein himself is played by New Zealand Male Manu Bennett.
-Shizz yeah, as April Wolfe points out "Roger Corman's 'Death Race 2050' is the only movie that matters in 2017" - girls is always right.
+Shizz yeah, as April Wolfe points out "Roger Corman's 'Death Race 2050' is the only movie that matters in 2017" - Gurls is always right.

-If you doubt this film has got everything this year will need, just note, closely, the fine print on the toothbrush-clamping device (above right) while bearing in mind the director's previously best-known feature was HARD CANDY over a decade ago--where he copped-out at the big ball-break.
-Here he's makin' up for it, even if the device is never successfully triggered or explained or even given its own ominous suspense cue.
-Marci Miller just whips it out and puts it in after the projection of rebel leader Yancy Butler berates her in the shower for not killing Frankenstein yet "as a symbol" (and Miller answers in shower-song-speak so Frankenstein in the next room doesn't hear her talking - genius).
-It's just there for those of us who still can't forgive or forget the big castrati cop-out of HC.
-It don't matter, for here it fits like a glove in a layered free-for-all of metatextual green screen savagery so rife with piled-up details it never needs to explain its few confusing glitches.
+Here's a movie that doesn't just man up, it mans off: Marci Miller just whips out the aboveand puts it in after the projection of rebel leader Yancy Butler berates her in the shower for not killing Frankenstein yet "as a symbol" (and Miller answers in shower-song-speak so Frankenstein in the next room doesn't hear her conversation - genius).
+Will it joing the cop-outs of Hard Candy and Teeth, or man-up and man-off like Spit on the Last Grave from the Left?
+For once it almost doesn't matter, it just fits like a reverse glove in a layered free-for-all of metatextual green screen savagery so rife with piled-up details it never needs to explain its few confusing glitches.

 2 comments: